Inspire and Empower Your Inner Einstein when Mobilized News presented TRANSFORMED: WHAT CHANGE LOOKS LIKE.

 James Arbib is a London-based investor in technology.
 He is the founder of Tellus Mater, an independent philanthropic foundation dedicated to exploring the impacts of disruptive technology, and its potential for solving some of the world’s most challenging problems.
 In addition, Jamie oversees a London-based family office with a diversified portfolio, across all asset classes and a focus on the risks and opportunities of technology disruption.
 A graduate in history from Trinity College, Cambridge, he has a Masters in Sustainability Leadership, also from Cambridge.
 He is a qualified chartered accountant and worked as an investment analyst covering utilities.

-Corey Grey, Smart Cities Council
+Corey Gray, Smart Cities Council

 A qualified scientist, engineer and artist, Corey has a diverse 30+ year career in industries ranging from professional sports, through technology, advanced manufacturing, entertainment, fine arts, charity and philanthropy.